Gabriel Barbosa: Santos

-Gabriel started the 2016 season with two consecutive goals, against São Bernardo and Ponte Preta.
+Gabriel started the 2016 season with two back-to-back goals against São Bernardo and Ponte Preta.
 On 24 April he scored a double in a 2–2 home draw against Palmeiras (3–2 win on penalties), as his side reached the finals of the Paulistão for the eight consecutive time.

 Inter Milan

-On 27 August 2016, after being warmly welcomed by Inter Milan fans when he landed in Milan the day before, Gabriel signed for Inter Milan on a five-year contract in a deal reportedly worth €29.5m.
+On 27 August 2016, after being warmly welcomed by Inter Milan fans when he landed in Milan the day before, Gabriel signed for the club on a five-year contract in a deal reportedly worth €29.5m.

-On 22 September 2016, the club officially introduced Gabigol as an Inter player in the auditorium Pirelli with a media show: the striker entered the press room after a video showing him below the statue of Christ the Redeemer in Rio de Janeiro and then on Milan rooftops, clearly evoking the spot Inter had realized to introduce Il Fenomeno Ronaldo in the past.
+On 22 September 2016, the club officially introduced Gabriel as an Inter player in the Pirelli auditorium with a media show: the striker entered the press room after a video showing him below the statue of Christ the Redeemer in Rio de Janeiro and then on Milan rooftops, evoking the image Inter had made to introduce Il Fenomeno Ronaldo 1997.

-Gabigol made his first appearance on 25 September 2016, subbing Candreva in the 73rd minute.
+Gabigol made his first appearance on 25 September 2016, as a 73rd-mijute substitute for Antonio Candreva.
 He scored his first goal for Inter on 19 February after coming on as a substitute in a 1–0 away victory against Bologna.

 Benfica (loan)

 On 31 August 2017, Gabriel joined Portuguese club Benfica on a season-long loan deal.
 He made his debut on 12 September in a UEFA Champions League match against CSKA Moscow, replacing Álex Grimaldo in the 77th minute.

-Gabriel made his Primeira Liga debut in a 2–1 loss at Boavista on 16 September 2017; he replaced Andrija Zivkovic, again in the 77th minute.
+Gabriel made his Primeira Liga debut in a 2–1 loss at Boavista on 16 September 2017; he replaced Andrija Živković, again in the 77th minute.
 He left the club in January with just 165 minutes of playtime and one goal scored, against Olhanense for the Taça de Portugal.